Retrieval-Augmented Generation

 - use Reciprocal Rank Fusion, mean average precision, NDCG, etc.

-- dates. freshness, source authority (for health datasets), business-relevant tags
+- Dates. freshness\timestamps, source authority (for health datasets), business-relevant tags

 - categories: use named entity recognition models: GliNER

-- if there is no metadata, one can ask LLM to generate it
+- if there is no metadata, one can ask LLM to generate it,

 - create search tools specialized for your use-cases, rather than search for data types.
 The question is not whether I am searching for semantic or structured data?, but which tool would be the best to use for this specific search? ^c819e0